 If content marketing is your main inbound gig, then some kind of content creation has to be on your daily to-do list.

-76% of B2B content marketers expect to create more content in 2017.
+76% of B2B content marketers expect to create more content in the coming year.
 That means more competition in search, on social media, and everywhere else your content appears.

 But being a successful content marketer doesn’t mean writing a new blog post every day, especially if short, fluff pieces are all you have time for.
 Research has shown that Google SERPs favor long-form content.

-So either take the time to write something quality, or focus your efforts on updating your old content for the day.
+So either take the time to write high-quality content or focus your efforts on updating your old content for the day.
 This can mean repurposing it into something else, like a:

 - Slide deck

 Or you can go back and update old content.
-For example, say I have a post covering “Best SEO Practices for 2016.”
-I can do a little research and update it for 2021, then republish.
+For example, say I have a post covering “Best SEO Practices for 2020” I can do a little research and update it for 2021, then republish.
 Make sure you develop a daily writing habit.